superlistapp/super_sliver_list/README.md

-# SliverList and ListView Supercharged
+# SliverList and ListView - Supercharged

 > See the [live example](https://superlistapp.github.io/super_sliver_list/#/) of `SuperSliverList`.

-`SuperSliverList`/`SuperListView` are drop in replacement widgets for `SliverList`/`ListView` that aim to address the following `SliverList` issues:
+`SuperSliverList` and `SuperListView` are drop in replacement widgets for `SliverList` and `ListView` that aim to address the following `SliverList` issues:

 ### Performance problem with large amount of items with variable extents